ni/measurement-plugin-python/examples/nidmm_measurement/README.md

 ### Required Hardware

-This example requires an NI DMM (e.g. PXI-4072).
+This example requires an NI DMM (e.g. PXIe-4081).

-To simulate an NI DMM in software: open `NI MAX`, right-click `Devices and Interfaces`, select `Create New...`, and select `Simulated NI-DAQmx Device or Modular Instrument`.
-DMMs are in the `Digital Multimeters` category.
+By default, this example uses a simulated instrument.
+To use a physical instrument, edit `measurement.py` and `teststand_fixture.py` to specify `USE_SIMULATION = False`.